Reference & Exercise

 You can extract the Petal.Length means from the respective column of

-to see the Graphical Parameters help page.
-Parameterlty
+?parto see the Graphical Parameters help page.
+Parameterltysets the line type

 Exercise 6 [medium]